The Αsylum (International Protection) Application

 Access to the international protection procedure is unrestricted and free of charge.
 Any third country citizen or stateless person has the right to apply for international protection.

-The initial application is submitted in Reception and Identification Centers in the islands (Closed Controlled Access Centers in Lesvos, Chios, Samos, Kos, Rhodes, and Leros) and in Evros.
-You may also submit an initial application in the Reception and Identification Centers in Malakasa and Diavata.
+The initial application at the border is submitted in Reception and Identification Centers on the islands (Lesvos, Chios, Samos, Kos, and Leros) and in Fylakio Evros.

 In case you have entered the country without going through the legal formalities or you are staying in Greece without meeting the legal requirements, you will be transferred to a Reception and Identification Centre, and in case you do not possess any document issued by an official authority that proves your identity and nationality, you will undergo reception and identification procedures.
 You are required to remain in the premises of the Center for the entire period your application is being examined which can not exceed twenty-five (25) days.